dresende/node-modbus-tcp/Readme.md

 ## Client Methods

-All of the following read methods have the form `method(unitId, from, to, next)` and write methods have the form `method(unitId, addr, val, next)`.
+All of the following read methods have the form `method(unitId, from, to, next)` and write methods have the form `method(unitId, addr, val, next)`, where `next` is an **optional** function called if the server replies (with the same transactionId) to the sent message.

 - readCoils
 - readDiscreteInputs